Myrkie/steamlink-archlinux/README.md

 Be careful while specifying device addresses as the script WILL wipe all of data of that device.
 Any data lost or any harm done is your own responsibility.

+## Default hostname as defined by kernal compile:
+Hostname: `steamlink.internal`

 ## Default passwords:

 ### Default user